fulcrumgenomics/fgbio/tools/develop/FastqToBam.md

 Generates an unmapped BAM (or SAM or CRAM) file from fastq files.
-Takes in one or more fastq files (optionally gzipped), each representing a different sequencing read (e.g. R1, R2, I1 or I2) and can use a set of read structures to allocate bases in those reads to template reads, sample indices, unique molecular indices, or to designate bases to be skipped over.
+Takes in one or more fastq files (optionally gzipped), each representing a different sequencing read (e.g. R1, R2, I1 or I2) and can use a set of read structures to allocate bases in those reads to template reads, sample indices, unique molecular indices, cell barcodes, or to designate bases to be skipped over.

 Read structures are made up of `<number><operator>` pairs much like the CIGAR string in BAM files.
-Four kinds of operators are recognized:
+Five kinds of operators are recognized:

 1. `T` identifies a template read
 2. `B` identifies a sample barcode read
 3. `M` identifies a unique molecular index read
+4. `C` identifies a cell barcode read
-4. `S` identifies a set of bases that should be skipped or ignored
+5. `S` identifies a set of bases that should be skipped or ignored

 The last `<number><operator>` pair may be specified using a `+` sign instead of number to denote "all remaining bases".
-This is useful if, e.g., fastqs have been trimmed and contain reads of varying length.
+This is useful if, e.g., FASTQs have been trimmed and contain reads of varying length.
 For example to convert a paired-end run with an index read and where the first 5 bases of R1 are a UMI and the second five bases are monotemplate you might specify: